binaryphile/binaryphile.github.io/_posts/2018-09-01-approach-bash-like-a-developer-part-20-scoping.md

 call to call, it may or may not be able to pass information correctly via global variables.

+Reconsider our code above.  *inner_function* had no idea which *lvar* it was modifying.
+If we didn't know about *outer_function*'s use of *lvar*, we would have thought that we were modifying a global variable called *lvar* instead.
+Depending on whether the variable *lvar* exists in a caller's scope, we could get two very different outcomes.

+{% highlight bash %}
+IFS=''
+set -o noglob

+gvar=one

+outer_function () {
+  local gvar

+  inner_function
+  echo "During outer_function is: $gvar"
+}

+inner_function () {
+  gvar=two
+}

+echo "Global is: $gvar"
+outer_function
+echo "After outer_function is: $gvar" inner_function
+echo "After inner_function is: $gvar"
+{% endhighlight %}

+Here we first use a global called *gvar* to store a value.
+*outer_function* uses the same name, but protects the global from it with *local*.  *inner_function* is called and modifies that variable, first from within *outer_function*, then directly from the global part of the script.
+Based on where it's called, the change affects either the global variable or the local variable, but *inner_function* can't tell which one it has modified.
+Here's the output:

+{% highlight bash %}
+Global is: one
+During outer_function is: two
+# the local variable goes away when the function ends
+After outer_function is: one
+After inner_function is: two
+{% endhighlight %}

 Locals Only
 -----------